 1. When will the applications open?

-The applications for 2018 YSI SEA programme opens on 28th January 2018.
-It will end on 28th February 2018.
+Applications for the 2019 YSI SEA programme opens on 1st December 2018, and will end on 5th January 2019.
 There will be three rounds of selection process (with the first round beginning with the application form you submit).

 No. We are looking for passionate people that want to create something innovative from scratch.
 Our Innovation Programme is designed to build strong teams and strong startup ideas from these teams.
 Unfortunately, you can't join YSI based on a previous idea and expect the team you have to push your idea during our programme.

 3. What is the YSI SEA Innovation Programme?

 The aim is for you and your team to create a real startup that helps solve the sustainable development goals and are economically viable.
 Fellows of the YSI SEA programme are put in international teams of 4 people, and will go through 5 modules and 10 objectives in three months online.
 You will the spend about two weeks in Singapore where you get a fully funded trip to meet mentors, your teammates, investors and other stakeholders in the sustainability space.

 Our programme offers knowledge and tools in remote team building, innovation, creativity and leadership.
 We train the teams to operate their own startup, as well as going from nothing to a fully fledged startup in 5 months.
 We provide close mentorship and follow up through our innovation team, access to the YSI network of talents, partners and mentors.
 We also train the team's to find the necessary information and help they need for themselves.
 The programme will be facilitated online, primarily using an education platform named www.novoed.com.